bangsaenai/koopman-safeguard-python/README.md

 # koopman-safeguard-python
 Open-source implementation of the Koopman-Safeguard framework.
 "Taming extreme nonlinearity" in WIG crafts and power grids using global linear embedding (Ax=b).
 Includes Python vs. MATLAB comparison.

+# 🧤 The Snap Heard Around the World.
+The first domino has fallen.
+One engineer has accepted the truth.
+You can ignore the code, but you cannot ignore the **Results**.

+**Dread it.
+Run from it.
+The Protocol arrives all the same.**

 <div align="center">

 ![The Endgame - Moondust Protocol](the_end_game_th.png)